Skip to content Skip to footer

 COMMON FRAMEWORK

-Ultimately ensures all brands follow a common framework to calculate environmental impacts and share the same understanding of results
+Ultimately, this ensures all brands follow a common framework to calculate environmental impacts and share the same understanding of results

 What is the PEF methodology?